ux-ui-pro/clicktone/README.md

 </div>

-<p align="center">A simple class to create elements that play audio when clicked.</p>
+<p align="center">A simple class that provides a convenient abstraction for handling<br>
+audio playback by web applications, with support for iOS devices.</p>
 <p align="center"><a href="https://n2q8x8.csb.app/">Demo</a></p>
 <br>